 Solo Tier: S

 The Gunslinger keeps their pistol close to them while fighting ZEDs at a comfortable short to medium distance with the appropriate mobility to retreat when a reload is required.
 Their firearm based damage is on the high side of Killing Floor 2 classes and effective against a broad range of Specimen encounters that make them a flexible and flashy class when they line up headshot after headshot on foes.

-Pushing this further through perks to weapon damage and recoil reduction to hit your shots the Gunslinger also has some minor defensive utility with resistance to projectiles and increases to movement speed to kite effectively.
-Perk skill choices are once again similar and build on your theme with unique options like removing the movement penalty when aiming down your sights, rewarding accurate headshots and provide some reload speed.
+Pushing this further through perks to weapon damage and recoil reduction to hit your shots the Gunslinger also has some minor defensive utility with resistance to projectiles and increases to movement speed to kite enemies effectively.
+Perk skill choices are once again similar and build on your theme with unique options like removing the movement penalty when aiming down your sights, rewarding accurate headshots and providing some reload speed.

 This leaves the Gunslinger as a top tier choice across solo and co-op as they can handle themselves provided they have an experienced player controlling them.
 Your damage is effective against all ZED types providing plenty of consistency and the speed to outrun most of your mistakes that means you can always be confident going into your next wave of ZEDs.

 Co-op Tier: C